OfficeDev/office-js-docs-pr/docs/get-started/create-an-office-add-in-using-any-editor.md

-# Create an Office add-in using any editor
+# Create an Office Add-in using any editor

-An Office add-in is a web app that you host within an Office application.
-This article describes how to use the Yeoman generator to provide project scaffolding and build management.
+You can use the Yeoman generator to your Office Add-in.
+The Yeoman generator provides the project scaffolding and build management.
 The  `manifest.xml` file tells the Office application where your add-in is located and how you want it to appear.
 The Office application takes care of hosting it within Office.

- >**Note**  The instructions include steps that use the Windows command prompt but are equally applicable for other shell environments.
+ >**Note:** These instructions use the Windows command prompt, but you can also use other shell environments.

 ## Prerequisites for Yeoman generator